Conte-Ecology/visualizationMaps/westbrookSections/README.md

 ### Description
-The raw `data_sites` table in the "westbrook" database and the flowlines layer are used to generate the event table associated with the midpoint of each section midpoints relative to the stream segments.
+The raw `data_sites` table in the "westbrook" database and the flowlines layer are used to generate the event table associated with the midpoint of each section relative to the stream segments.

 ### Execution
-Open the `createSectionMidpoints.R` script and edit the variables in the "specify inputs" section.
+Open the `createSectionMidpoints.R` script and edit the variables in the "Specify inputs" section.
 The `baseDir` variable is the filepath to the project directory.
 The `user` and `password` variables are your credentials for the "westbrook" database on osensei.